THE

 Download a Tour

-Download selected, unabridged Tours in the Southern-Central Region to enjoy immediately.
+Download selected, unabridged Tours to enjoy immediately.
 Continue to monitor this space for periodic posting of new and different Tours to download.

 Essex was a powerhouse Lake Champlain port in the 1800s, a hub of both commercial shipping and ship building, which retains important maritime structures and is home to the oldest continuously operating ferry service on the lake (started c.1791).
 The hamlet is recognized now as one of the most intact concentrations of Federal and Greek Revival period architecture in the nation, with 90% of its pre-Civil War buildings still standing, thanks in large part to vigorous and persistent local preservation efforts.